pabloariasal/pabloariasal.github.io/_drafts/git_worktrees.md

 Let's fix that, let's add a worktree to our bare repo!

-# Adding Worktrees
+# Adding a Worktree

-`git worktree add` can be used to add a worktree to an existing git repo (it doesn't need to be a bare repo).
+The command `git worktree add` can be used to add a worktree to an existing git repo (it doesn't need to be a bare repo).

 ```sh
 > cd my_repo.git